 Spanning Tree (STP)

-Why STP is important for larger networks:
+Why STP is important in larger networks

 Without STP, a single LAN loop can cause the following problems:

-Broadcast storms (Network overload, up to 100% CPU/load on switch & router)
+- Broadcast storms (network overload, up to 100% CPU/load on switch & router)

-MAC flapping (MAC addresses jump between ports)
+- MAC flapping (MAC addresses jumping between ports)

-Centro Business can crash or hang
+- Centro Business may crash or hang

 Activate Spanning Tree

-- Activate STP (Default is OFF)
+- Activate STP (default is OFF)

 1. Redundant cabling